Your browser does not support the running script, you cannot get a perfect browsing

 basic hostel at the Everest Base Camp

-The main road passes through the desolate plains of Digur Tang, with its enormous sand dunes contrasting with the neighboring snow peaks of Shishapangma and Langtang to the south.
-As we leave the Bum-chu basin, you will descend into the relatively lower elevations of the beautiful turquoise Pelkhu-tso (elevation 4590 meters), a cobalt blue lake and the largest lake in Shigatse.
-Mount Shishabangma is the lucky holy mountain and while Pelkhu-tso Lake is the holy lake like a shining emerald diamond quietly lying at the foot of the mountain, setting off the beauty of each other.
+The route continues across the desolate plains of Digur Tang, where vast sand dunes contrast with the snow-covered peaks of Shishapangma and Langtang to the south.
+As you leave the Bum-chu Basin, you’ll descend toward the beautiful turquoise Pelkhu-tso (4,590 m), the largest lake in Shigatse.
+Revered as a holy lake, Pelkhu-tso shimmers like an emerald at the foot of sacred Mount Shishapangma, each enhancing the beauty of the other.

 Attractions